Bachelor of Jazz Studies Student Handbook

 Scholarships

 The Desautels Faculty of Music offers generous financial support through merit awards and renewable scholarships.
 Merit awards are given to students each year based on accomplishments.
-There is no application for these awards.
+Eligibility criteria vary by award and applications are not required.

 Bursaries